microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 This client can now be used to perform operations such as getting, setting, and deleting objects in the Redis database.

 Let's do some more replacements in the first route `add_item`.
-Instead of looking into all the keys from the dictionary to find the item name that has been provided, we can fetch that information directly from a redis hash.
-Let’s assume we will create a hash called `item_name_to_id`, with item names mapped into their IDs once they are added in the app.
-We can then get the ID of the item name we’re receiving by invoking the `hget` method from redis.
+Instead of looking into all the keys from the dictionary to find the item name that has been provided, we can fetch that information directly from a Redis hash.

+In Redis, a hash is a data structure that can store multiple key-value pairs.
+Let's assue we'll create a hash called `item_name_to_id` to store item names (keys) mapped into their IDs (values) once they are added in the app.
+We can then get the ID of the item name we’re receiving by invoking the `hget` method from Redis.

 3. Delete the line with the content below:
     ```python